 Comparison: Accounts Payable vs Notes Payable

-Notes payable are written contracts that typically serve the purpose of paying debts through credit companies and financial institutions, whereas accounts payable involves the suppliers of goods and services.
+Notes payable are long-term liability accounts that typically serve the purpose of paying debts through credit companies and financial institutions, whereas accounts payable involves short-term liabilities owed to the suppliers of goods and services.

 |Accounts Payable||Notes Payable|